Hinaser/jscrypto/API.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 // Always 'stringify' this 'encryptedDataObj' then port it anywhere. var encryptedDataObj = JsCrypto.AES.encrypt("message", "key");
-// Return value of 'toString()' is a Base64 string containing only encrypted data and salt var encryptedData = encryptedDataObj.toString();
+// Return value of 'toString()' is a Base64 string containing only encrypted data and kdf salt var encryptedData = encryptedDataObj.toString();

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////